 Al Capp’s Li’l Abner, about a group of hillbillies that lived in a mountain village called Dogpatch, ran in newspapers from 1934–1977.
 Reports emerged in 1946 regarding interest in developing the comic for Broadway with Al Capp on board to write the book.
 This version of the show never came to be, and the property became associated with a string of writers, including Alan Jay Lerner and Arthur Schwartz, and Lerner and Burton Lane, that never came to be.

 Ultimately, Li’l Abner opened on Broadway in 1956 with a score by Gene De Paul and Johnny Mercer (Seven Brides for Seven Brothers), and a book by Norman Panama and Melvin Frank (the 1954 White Christmas film).
 The show was a bonafide hit, running for 693 performances.
 The original cast included Edie Adams, Stubby Kaye, Julie Newmar, and Charlotte Rae.

 Li’l Abner was almost immediately adapted for the big screen—Paramount had backed the Broadway production.
 Most of the Broadway cast reprised their roles for the movie version, which was released in 1959.
 Outside of an Encores! concert revival in 1998, the work hasn’t seen a major New York City production since the Broadway premiere.

-SpongeBob has not yet opened on Broadway, although the musical adaption of this popular Nickelodeon cartoon show is scheduled to begin previews November 6.
-The stage adaptation, which tried out in Chicago, features many of the characters from the cartoon, but the story is completely original.
+SpongeBob features many of the characters from the popular cartoon, but the story is completely original.
 The musical tells the story of SpongeBob and his starfish best friend, Patrick, and their efforts to save their underwater city of Bikini Bottom from Armageddon, in the form of an underwater volcano.